 Rinse your body before stepping into the spa.
 Remove all oils, creams, fragrances, and dirt to keep the water clean and balanced.
 Similarly, refrain from pouring detergents or soaps into the water.
 A Jacuzzi might tolerate such chemicals, but hot tubs are different.
 The motors and filters might clog.

 Refrain from consuming alcohol, prescription and recreational drugs

 Surprisingly, warm water can heighten feelings of inebriation.
 Sipping on alcohol in the spa may seem relaxing, but indulging in too much can be hazardous.
 At any rate, you should keep any glass containers away from the tub.
-Dropping glass could lead to shards in the water, causing great damage to the lining and mechanics.
+If anyone spills or drops a glass could lead to glass shards in the water, causing great damage to the lining and mechanics.

 Keep Hot Tub Temperatures Below 104 Degrees Fahrenheit

 For safety reasons, your hot tub should never exceed 104 degrees Fahrenheit.
 For children of five or younger, the temperature should stay under 100 degrees Fahrenheit.

 Regardless of temperature, do not sit in hot water for more than 15 minutes.
 Doing so elevates body heat levels dangerously high.
 While some adults do not feel the effects as strongly as others, children often grow uncomfortable after 10 minutes.

 If you are pregnant or have a special medical condition, consult a doctor for temperature recommendations.